GrimGitz/GrimGitz/README.md

 i LOVE following people's githubs..if i follow you its because i think ur cool!
 (I FOLLOW BACK! :D)

+80% of the time starring at my laptop screen on pony town and the other 20% either offtab or away from my keyboard!

 - you can find my strawpage below. it provides more infomation about me/fandoms and other things and all that jazz but majority of it is ALREADY here so read this if you cant be bothered!